rodneyshupe/Cookbook/Recipes/SoupsAndStews/AsianBeefAndNoodleSoup.rst

 Directions
 ----------

-1. Bring broth, ginger, garlic, fish sauce, and five-spice powder to boil in Dutch oven.
-Reduce heat to medium-low and simmer until flavours meld, about 10 minutes.
+1. Bring broth, ginger, garlic, fish sauce, and five-spice powder to a boil in a Dutch oven; reduce heat to medium-low and simmer until flavours meld, about 10 minutes.
-2. Add noodles to simmering broth and cook, stirring occasionally, until nearly tender, about 2 minutes.
+2. Add noodles to the simmering broth and cook, stirring occasionally, until nearly tender, about 2 minutes.
 Stir in beef and cabbage and simmer until cabbage is wilted and beef is cooked through, about 2 minutes.
-   Add cilantro.
-Serve.
+Add cilantro and serve.